14 Apr Top 3 Home Improvement Tax Deductions(Last Updated On: July 26, 2018)

 - Replacing Cracked Tiles

-However, if there are repairs that can wait and you are thinking about selling your home, then try to wait because some of the repair costs may be able to be deducted under the selling costs deduction.
+However, if there are repairs that can wait and you are thinking about selling your home, then try to wait.
+Some repair costs remain deductible under the selling costs provisions.

 2. Energy Efficiency Upgrades

 There are a few home improvement tax deductions applicable to energy efficiency.
 The largest is the Renewable Energy Efficiency Property Credit, which allows homeowners to deduct up to 30% of the cost of equipment and installation.